 Located at 222 West 45th Street, the Booth Theatre is small Broadway performance venue owned by the Shubert Organisation.
 This is the second theater named in the honor of legendary 19th century actor Edwin Booth, after the first one was destroyed by a fire in 1869.
 The Booth was constructed by manager Lee Shubert and producer Winthrop Ames.
 The theater hosted a production for the first time on October 16, 1913, t with Arnold Bennett’s The Great Adventure.
 Since then, the Booth Theatre has gone on to host many an iconic productions including You Can’t Take It With You, Swan Song, Sunday In The Park With George, Once On This Island, The Elephant Man, and Hand To God, among others.
 Presently, the Booth is home to Matt Crowley's The Boys in the Band.

-Looking forward to watching The Boys in the Band?
+Looking forward to watching the show?
 Our Booth Theatre seating chart is here to help you find the best seats.

 Address: 222 West 45 Street, Between Broadway and 8th Avenue, New York NY 10036